 First, the mouth produces some acids (different from those made by oral bacteria) that help initially digest the food that you’ve just eaten, these acids soften the enamel and brushing would only wear away this tooth structure.

 Second, the mouth has a way of defending itself, and that is through the saliva.
-Saliva has antibacterial effect which helps combat and wash away the decay-causing bacteria.
+Saliva has the antibacterial effect which helps combat and washes away the decay-causing bacteria.

 Furthermore, dentists recommend that you brush your teeth properly only twice a day.
-Toothpastes have abrasive property which can wear tooth enamel.
+Tubes of toothpaste have the abrasive property which can wear tooth enamel.
 The key is not frequency – it’s about how well you do it.

 4. You should not brush if your gums are bleeding.